Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Discussion

+The concepts of noncommutativity and the superposition principle are two basic features that lie at the heart of a large section of modern science.
+In this paper, we have established a lower bound on the quantum coherence of an arbitrary quantum state of a quantum system in arbitrary dimension by utilizing a noncommutativity estimate of an arbitrary observable of sub-unit norm for that system, where the said estimate is the commutator of the observable and its incoherent part.

 We wish to look at the relation from two perspectives.
 On the fundamental side, this relation gives us a potential bridge between the concept of noncommutativity within the realm of quantum uncertainty relations and the concept of quantum coherence.
 On the other hand, the relation provides us with a method to estimate lower bounds of quantum coherence without existing witnesses \cite{eiTa-coherence-witness} or quantum state tomography \cite{eiTa-coherence-tomo}.
-Precisely, we have to measure the commutator of any observable and its incoherent part.
-The measurement has to be in the quantum state whose quantum coherence we wish to estimate.
+Precisely, we have to measure the commutator of any observable of sub-unit norm and its incoherent part.
+The measurement has to be performed on the quantum state whose quantum coherence we wish to estimate.
 And the incoherent part of the observable has to be considered with respect to the reference basis of our quantum coherence measure.
 One-half of the modulus of this value provides a lower bound of the quantum coherence of our state in the reference basis.
+We believe that the relation can be easily tested and put to use with existing experimental quantum information setups.

+It is true that computing quantum coherence of a quantum state with respect to the eigenbasis of the available observable will not be useful to obtain an estimate of the coherence.
+We however envisage a situation where one can measure an observable that is not diagonal in the reference basis in which the quantum coherence is sought.
+As an example, in case the system considered is the polarization degree of freedom of a photon, we can try to measure the observable corresponding to \(i[A, A^D]\), for which the observable \(A\) measures the circular polarization, while the quantum coherence that is sought, is with respect to the basis of horizontal and vertical polarizations.

 We intend in future to study how close the quantity \(\frac{1}{2}|\langle [A, A^D] \rangle|\) can be to the quantum coherence of the corresponding state, for an arbitrary choice of \(A\).
-We will also attempt to derive similar relations for other measures of quantum coherence of quantum states and noncommutativity estimates of quantum observables. \\
+We will also attempt to derive similar relations for other measures of quantum coherence of quantum states and noncommutativity estimates of quantum observables.

-\textbf{Witness of quantum coherence.} Although the derived relation provides a quantitative estimate of quantum coherence of an arbitrary quantum state, it of course provides a witness for the same.
-Given a quantum system in a state \(\rho\), we can prove that it has a nonzero quantum coherence in a given reference basis, i.e., witness its quantum coherence, by somehow showing that the commutator \([A, A^D]\) has a nonzero value in the state \(\rho\).
-Note that since \(A\) and \(A^D\) are both hermitian, \(i[A, A^D]\) is also hermitian, and \(|\langle i[A, A^D] \rangle| = |\langle [A, A^D] \rangle|\).